Whisks & Giggles

 It’s no secret Tiramisu is indulgent, but there are ways we can cut a few calories and fat from our Tiramisu recipe.
 Following one of these steps will reduce the richness and overall flavor of the cake, but it will still be delicious.

-Tiramisu is more than just a dessert; it’s a testament to the art of Italian cuisine, a treat that brings joy and satisfaction to people all over the world, and a delicious excuse to learn how to make proper whipped cream and sabayon at home.
-Tiramisu’s rich history, complex flavor profile, endless versatility (seriously, try the spicy version!), and ability to be paired with endless main courses make it a standout choice for any occasion.
+Tiramisu’s rich history, complex flavor profile, versatility (seriously, try the spicy version!), and ability to be paired with endless main courses make it a standout choice for any occasion.

 Recipe: How to Make the Best Tiramisu at Home